Yoko Ono To Produce New Film About Relationship With John Lennon

 The political climate worldwide has led to a renewed interest in activism, so a film focusing not only on the romantic and artistic aspects of John Lennon’s and Yoko Ono’s lives together but also on their political activism has the potential to receive a lot of interest and critical acclaim if done well.

 John Lennon and Yoko Ono were married for 11 years before he was tragically gunned down in front of his New York apartment by a crazed gunman named Mark David Chapman.
-The news shook the world, not only because Lennon was a beloved musician whose songs with the Beatles and as a solo artist were adored by millions, but because to many people he represented the virtues of peace, love, and compassion that he stood for, especially later in his life.
+The news shook the world, not only because Lennon was a beloved musician whose songs with the Beatles and as a solo artist were adored by millions, but because to many people, he represented the virtues of peace, love, and compassion that he stood for, especially later in his life.
 John Lennon and Yoko Ono inspired many people to become activists themselves, so it will be interesting to see how this film handles the political aspect of their relationship, which it can be argued is central to understanding what they were all about.
 With Yoko Ono involved, the film is sure to be a respectful and fascinating portrait of a famous, politically conscious couple and the tumultuous world in which they lived.

 [Featured Image by Keystone/Getty Images]